10216 Lee Rd, Boynton Beach, FL – Palm Beach County, Florida 145,188-acre (587.55 km2) wildlife sanctuary

-The Hartwell Dam on the Savannah River at the border of South Carolina with Georgia, creating Lake Hartwell.
+The Hartwell Dam is on the Savannah River at the border of South Carolina with Georgia, creating Lake Hartwell.
 The dam was built by the U.S. Army Corps of Engineers between 1955 and 1962 for the purposes of flood control (Wikipedia).

 Efram made this trip several times, and he would tell me about this church in Georgia that was built in 1888 by freed slaves, this is where were headed.

 We took Highway 78, the landscape looked like this.